Altinn/altinn-studio-docs/content/app/development/ux/components/images/_index.en.md

 ### Multiple sources based on language

-The default source is `nb`, and this source will be used for any language that does not define a separate source for the image.
+The default source is `nb`; any language that does not define a separate image source will use this source.
-  To add a source, list another language code and image source as in the example below.
+  List another language code and image source to add a source, as in the example below.

-Available language sources are `en` (English), `nb` (Norwegian bokmål),and `nn` (Norwegian nynorsk).
+Available language sources are `en` (English), `nb` (Norwegian Bokmål), and `nn` (Norwegian Nynorsk).

 {{<content-version-selector classes="thin-border">}}
 {{<content-version-container version-label="Code">}}